pdjr-archive/venus-signalk-tank-service/README.md

 ## Background

 Support for tank monitoring in Venus OS is fundamentally broken.
-The low-level code implementing CAN/N2K tank data recovery assumes one tank sensor device per physical tank and generates a D-Bus tank service for each sensor device based on this false understanding.
+The OS code implementing 'socketcan' services assumes one tank sensor device per physical tank and generates a single D-Bus tank service for each sensor device based on this false understanding.

 Consequently, a tank service in Venus that represesents a multi-channel tank sensor device is chaotically updated with data from all the tank